John Wayne: Personal life

 Wayne had several high-profile affairs, including one with Merle Oberon that lasted from 1938 to 1947.
-After his separation from Pilar, in 1973, Wayne became romantically involved and lived with his former secretary Pat Stacy (1941–1995) until his death in 1979.
-Stacy published a book about her life with him in 1983, titled Duke: A Love Story.
+After his separation from Pilar in 1973, Wayne became romantically involved with his former secretary Pat Stacy (1941–1995), with whom he lived until his death in 1979.
+Stacy published a book about their life together in 1983, titled Duke: A Love Story.

-Wayne's hair began to thin in the 1940s, and he had begun to wear a hairpiece by the end of the decade.
-He was occasionally seen in public without the hairpiece (such as, according to Life, at Gary Cooper's funeral).
-During an appearance at Harvard University, Wayne was asked by a student, "Is it true that your toupée is real mohair?"
-He responded: "[...] sir, that's real hair.
+Wayne's hair began to thin in the 1940s, and he began wearing a hairpiece by the end of the decade.
+He was occasionally seen in public without it, including, according to Life, at Gary Cooper's funeral.
+During an appearance at Harvard University, a student asked, "Is it true that your toupée is real mohair?"
+Wayne replied: "Sir, that's real hair.
 Not mine, but real hair."

-A close friend, California Congressman Alphonzo E. Bell Jr., wrote of Wayne: "Duke's personality and sense of humor were very close to what the general public saw on the big screen.
+California Congressman Alphonzo Alphonzo E. Bell Jr., a close friend, wrote of Wayne: "Duke's personality and sense of humor were very close to what the general public saw on the big screen.
 It is perhaps best shown in these words he had engraved on a plaque: 'Each of us is a mixture of some good and some not so good qualities.
-In considering one's fellow man, it's important to remember the good things. ...
+In considering one's fellow man, it's important to remember the good things. [...]
 We should refrain from making judgments just because a fella happens to be a dirty, rotten S.O.B.'"

-Wayne was fond of literature, his favorite authors being Charles Dickens, Arthur Conan Doyle, and Agatha Christie.
-His favorite books were David Copperfield, and Conan Doyle's historical novels The White Company and Sir Nigel.
+Wayne was fond of literature.
+His favorite authors included Charles Dickens, Arthur Conan Doyle, and Agatha Christie.
+His favorite books were David Copperfield and Conan Doyle's historical novels The White Company and Sir Nigel.